 There are multiple options when it comes to financing your education:

 To apply for aid, follow these steps:

-Complete the Free Application for Federal Student Aid (FAFSA) application online.
-ASL’s Title IV federal code number for FASFA is G35593.
+Complete the free online application for Federal Student Aid (FAFSA).
+ASL’s Title IV federal code number for FAFSA is G35593.
 Returning second- and third-year students need only file a condensed Renewal FAFSA.

 If you need to borrow funds for your education, visit the Federal Direct Loan website and/or consult private lenders.

 The Department of Education typically disburses federal student loans to ASL at the beginning of the fall and spring semesters each academic year.